Water Rates Structure

 The City has a Utility Authority, which is a separate financial system that operates the water system.
 The water fund is maintained separately because although city-wide resources have been invested in the water land and infrastructure over the last 60-100 years, the direct beneficiaries of the water system are only the Whittier water customers on the west side of town.
 The Whittier Utility Authority (WUA) was established to lease all of the City’s utility assets and operations.
 The assets leased by WUA belong to all residents of the City, but the services of the water system portion of WUA are generally only utilized by the residents on the west side of the City.
 WUA’s operations are accounted for separately and details of its financial transactions are presented separately in the WUA’s annual audit.
 Keeping the water costs separate ensures that general funds are not subsidizing the water system.

 This water bill calculator uses Proposed Fiscal Year 2019-20 rates effective August 1, 2019 and can be used to estimate water charges based on the proposed rates.
 Charges are based on customer type, meter size and bi-monthly water usage.
 Input your bi-monthly water usage and the calculator will show you how the proposed changes will affect your bi-monthly bill.
-Proposed water rate schedules can be found in the Notice of Public Hearing to Proposed Changes to Water, Sewer and Reclaimed Water Rates.
+Water rate schedules can be found in Fees for Water Service FY 2019-20 through 2023-24.

 The Public Process for Setting Water Rates